 How we develop a love of reading

-- Reading challenges, like our Extreme Reading challenge (scroll down to see some of our Extreme Readers!)
+• Reading challenges, like our Extreme Reading challenge

-- Special events - World Book Day, Forest School reading sessions, theme days, Summer reading challenge from the local library
+• Special events - World Book Day, Forest School reading sessions, theme days, Summer reading challenge from the local library, The Masked Reader